cherrypy/cherrypy/sphinx/source/index.rst

 Global application settings
 ###########################

-To configure the application settings, pass a dictionary or a file when you associate your application to the server.
+To configure your application settings, pass a dictionary or a file when you associate ther application to the server.

 .. code-block:: python